Legacy-Visuals-Project/Animatium/README.md

 - [X] applyTextShadowToNametag
     - Description: Make the nametag use text shadow.
     - Type: BOOLEAN
-- [X] entityArmorHurtTint
-    - Description: Tints the armor when an entity is damaged like in <=1.7.x.
-    - Type: BOOLEAN
 - [X] oldDebugHudTextColor
     - Description: Makes the debug hud text color white again.
     - Type: BOOLEAN